Children with Disabilities team

 - the welfare of the child should be safeguarded and promoted by service providers

-- efforts must be made to learn the child's wishes and feelings.
-And take them into account
+- efforts must be made to understand the child's wishes and feelings, and take them into account

-- the importance of parents and families in the lives of disabled children should be recognised.
+- the importance of parent carers and families in the lives of children with disabilities should be recognised.
 Assessments are holistic and include the needs of siblings and carers

-- parents of disabled children have greatly expanded care commitments.
-And should be recognised as both parents and carers
+- parents of children with disabilities have greatly expanded care commitments, and should be recognised as both parents and carers

 - carers of children held by the team have a right to a carer's assessment.
 This includes young carers